parkifast/mymappi-autocomplete-js/README.md

 To use the mymappiSDK all you need is an `<input>`, and some javascript code to load the package library.

-Our js library is available on the [npm](https://npm.com).
+Our js library is available on the [npm](https://www.npmjs.com/package/mymappi-sdk).

 **This is the small example of using it:**

 install the package by npm command:
 ```
-npm install mymappi-sdk --save
+npm i mymappi-sdk
 ```

 And implement it in your project in one of the ways listed below: